undergrad-partner-school

 Admissions

-According to the most recent information reported, this school uses standardized test scores for admission and it admitted 756 in 2024.
-Baker College has an official test-optional admission policy but takes into consideration standardized test scores if the applicant decides to submit them.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is relatively easy to get into.
+According to the newest data, this school uses standardized test scores for admission and it admitted 944 in 2025.
+Baker College has an official test-optional admission policy but considers standardized test scores for the applicants who choose to submit them.
+As far as admission difficulty is considered, based on data self-reported by the institution this school is relatively easy to get into.

 Test Scores